 The goal is a well-balanced fifteen-minute slideshow presentation.
 Time will be given for a fiveminute question and answer period.
-The class must conclude a final assessment - How has globalization positively and/or negatively affected women's rights in your country?
+The class must conclude a final assessment.

 The entire class may attend the conference, but a delegation of four students from each class will be presenting the class's work.

 UConn ECE classes will come to the UConn Storrs Campus prepared to engage in debate and discussion on this year's topic.
-As part of the day, after groups present their research, students will attend small sessions with other UConn ECE students, University professors, and discussion leaders.
-Professors and leaders will share their experiences and conduct lively conversations on the different elements of globalization's effect on women's rights.
+As part of students will attend small sessions with other UConn ECE students, University professors, and discussion leaders.
+Professors and leaders will share their experiences and conduct lively conversations on the different elements of globalization's effect on climate change.